I’m not a particularly reflective kind of person.

 Be free, revel in it – because that, ultimately, is why they do what they do.

-To all of my brothers and sisters in arms, those of you who wore the uniform, those of you who have stood the watch, those of you who walked point into the unknown, and those of you who are even now out there in the dark and dangerous corners of the world, my message to you remains ever the same:
+To all of my brothers and sisters in arms, those of you who wore the uniform, those of you who have stood the long watch, those of you who walked point into hell, and those of you who are even now out there in the dark and dangerous corners of the world, my message to you remains ever the same:

 Respect is earned, each and every day, by every word, by every action.
 Respect cannot be bought.
 Respect cannot be bargained for.
 Respect can be lost with a single thoughtless deed, with a single careless gesture, by a single failure to act.